shipsing/podman-desktop/WEBSITE_CONTRIBUTING.md

 Tips:

-- Use a **red** circle to emphasize points of interest / draw the users eyes towards.
+- Use a **red** circle or rectangular box to emphasize points of interest and draw the user's eyes to them.
 - If you are unable to put the entire example in the screenshot, **zoom out** Podman Desktop (View -> Zoom Out) and re-take the screenshot.

 ### Video & gifs